lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 #### Donougher: On What Conditions We Can Respect the Past

+##### a black heifer:
+‘White animals were offered to heavenly deities, black to those of the underworld … So at Rome, where the importance and difficulty of getting a white victim for Jupiter led to whitening with pipe clay (Juvenal, Satire 10, line 65, *cretatum bovem*)’, *A Dictionary of Greek and Roman Antiquities*, ed.
+W. Smith, W. Wayte and G. E. Marindin, London: J. Murray, 1890.

+##### *Bos cretatus*:
+Latin: ‘Chalk-whitened ox’, for sacrificial purposes.

 #### Rose/Madden: On What Conditions We can Respect The Past

 ##### put the handles back on the aspersoria and the sabres: